Tinggong/Microstructure.jl/docs/src/manual/estimators.md

 # Estimators

 This page introduces two types of estimators implemented in Microstructure.jl for estimating parameters and uncertainties: the Markov Chain Monte Carlo (MCMC) sampling method and Monte Carlo dropout using neural networks.
-While MCMC estimator will take longer computation time, it is recommend for more accrute parameter estimation.
+While MCMC estimator will take longer computation time, it is recommend for more accrute parameter estimation comparing with the neural network estimator currently implemented.
 The performance of neural network estimator will be closely linked to the parameter distributions in the training samples.
 Currently, function to generate uniform parameter distributions is provided, which may not be the optimized solutions for every model.
 However, if you are interested in studying how training samples affects estimation accuracy, you are welcome to try it out and you can also generate samples use other distributions.

 ## MCMC

+MCMC methods aim to generate independent samples from the posterior distributions of tissue parameters given certain MRI measurements.
+You will need to tune the sampler parameters for a specific biophysical model.

 ### Define a sampler for your model